pirati02/ViewActionBinder/README.md

 # ViewActionBinder

-idea from butterknife but this isnot working with Java CodeGeneration
+Idea from butterknife but this is not working with Java CodeGeneration
 # 1. view actions
 > OnClick, OnTextChange, OnSeekChange, OnItemClick, OnCheckChange, OnItemSelect, OnLongClick, OnTouch

-# actions injected into activity
+# Actions injected into activity
 public class AnotherActivity extends AppCompatActivity {

     @Override